swissup/swissup.github.io/shopify/argento/installation.md

  2. Login into you Shopify store admin.
 Click **`Online Store`**.
 Then **`Themes`**.
  3. On **`Themes`** page under **`Theme library`** section select `Add theme` > `Upload zip file`.
  4. Upload a .zip file (downloaded package on step 1) with **`Upload theme`** popup interface.
  5. New Argento theme should appear in your theme library.
-Plublish it with `Actions` button to apply it at your storefront.
+Publish it with `Actions` button to apply it at your storefront.